btelwy/AJ-Retrial/DesignDoc.md

 ### Story and Dialogue
 - [ ] A fifth case, titled **Truth and Justice**
-- [ ] A comedic "Asinine Attorney" case, in which Phoenix is accused of murdering Charley the houseplant (worked on: Midnight)
+- [ ] A comedic "Asinine Attorney" case titled The Uprooted Turnabout, in which Phoenix is accused of murdering Charley the houseplant (worked on: Midnight)

 As listed below, there will also be:
 - About fifteen mini-episodes, called Secret Files, that focus on character dynamics and are accessed from the main menu